 Abridged Chronology of Dragon Boat Festivals and Races

 A festival race is typically a sprint event of several hundred meters, with 500 meters being a standard distance in many international festival races.

-Orlando, Florida’s International Dragon Boat Festival was the first time for a dragon boat racing event (1998) to be held within a major world class amusement park property–Walt Disney World.
+Orlando, Florida’s International Dragon Boat Festival was the first time for a dragon boat racing event (1998) to be held at a major world-class amusement park property–Walt Disney World.

 Philadelphia, Pennsylvania hosted the IDBF World Championships in 2001 and now sports over 150 teams.
 The championships and festival are held on the famous Schuylkill River rowing regatta course.

 In 2005, the IDBF introduced a Corporate and Community World Championships (WCorcom) designed for crews that normally race in Festival Races and aimed at the ‘weekend warrior’ type of competitor.

 In 2006 under the patronage of the IDBF, the 1st World Championships for Breast Cancer Survivors (BCS), – the ‘Pink Paddlers’ – were held in Singapore.

 The 2006 Club Crew World Championships (CCWC,) took place at the Western Beaches Watercourse, in Toronto’s west end.
 Spectators and dragon boat fans came from across North America and the world.
 Over 2000 competitors took part in that event that generated over 2 million dollars Canadian for the local economy.